techidaily/site-win11-tips/source/_posts/resolving-sign-out-failures-from-non-standard-windows-applications.md

 ### 5\.
 Manually Kill or Update the Problematic Task

  If you know which tasks are interrupting shutdown, you can manually close them.
 Use the Task Manager to end any problem tasks.
 Press**CTRL + Shift + Esc** and end the process before you turn off your PC.
-To help you find the offending program, you can[use the Windows Event Viewer](https://www.makeuseof.com/windows-event-viewer-guide/) .
+To help you find the offending program, you can [use the Windows Event Viewer](https://www.makeuseof.com/windows-event-viewer-guide/) .

  Unfortunately, this might be a temporary fix, as the process may go back to its old habits after you turn off your PC again.
 As such, if the process is tied to a third-party service you're no longer using, you can uninstall it.
 Otherwise, check for any updates for the service or re-install it.

- If the problem persists, the[task host may be preventing Windows from shutting down](https://www.makeuseof.com/windows-task-host-preventing-shutdown/) .
+ If the problem persists, the [task host may be preventing Windows from shutting down](https://www.makeuseof.com/windows-task-host-preventing-shutdown/) .

 ## Clean Up Your Shutdown Procedure on Windows